Bart's Friend Falls in Love: Plot

-While riding the bus to school, Milhouse shows Bart his new fortune-telling toy, a Magic 8 ball.
+While riding the bus to school, Milhouse shows Bart his new fortune-telling toy, a Magic 8 Ball.
 Bart asks the ball whether he and Milhouse will still be friends by the end of the day; the ball predicts they will not.
-A new girl from Phoenix, Samantha Stanky, arrives at Springfield Elementary School the same day, and Milhouse instantly falls in love with her.
-To Bart's dismay, Milhouse and Samantha start a relationship.
-Rather than playing with Bart alone after school, Milhouse brings Samantha to the treehouse and spends the entire time hugging and kissing her.
-They ignore Bart, leaving him in tears.
+The same day, a new student from Phoenix named Samantha Stanky joins the fourth grade class at Springfield Elementary School and Milhouse instantly falls in love with her.
+Milhouse and Samantha start a relationship.
+Rather than playing with Bart alone after school, Milhouse brings Samantha to Bart's tree house and they spend the entire time hugging and kissing, to Bart's dismay.

+Meanwhile, Lisa worries that Homer's habit of eating fattening foods could cause his early death.
+At Lisa's suggestion, Marge orders a subliminal weight loss tape for Homer.
+The company is sold out of weight loss tapes and sends him a vocabulary-enhancer tape instead, which is sent to the Simpson family in the weight loss tape's usual packaging.
+Homer falls asleep while listening to the tape.
+When he wakes up, his vocabulary becomes flowery and erudite, but his eating habits remain unchanged.
+After two weeks of listening to the tapes, Homer weighs himself and discovers he has gained thirteen pounds.
+Homer discards the tape and his vocabulary quickly returns to normal.

 Milhouse and Samantha spend all their free time together.
 Feeling jealous and excluded, Bart reveals their relationship to Samantha's father.
 As punishment, Mr. Stanky sends Samantha to Saint Sebastian's School for Wicked Girls, a convent school run by French-Canadian nuns.
 After seeing Milhouse heartbroken, Bart begins to feel guilty for his actions.
-Bart and Milhouse pummel each other after Bart reveals that he snitched to Samantha's father.
+Bart reveals to Milhouse that he told Samantha's father about Samantha and Milhouse's relationship; Milhouse becomes furious and physically fights Bart.
 After calming down, the boys visit Samantha at the convent school, where Bart apologizes to her.
 Samantha says she loves Saint Sebastian's but still has feelings for Milhouse.
-She gives him a goodbye kiss despite knowing it is against the rules.
+She gives him a goodbye kiss despite knowing that doing so is against the school's rules.

-In the subplot, Lisa worries that Homer's obesity will lead to his early death.
-On Lisa's suggestion, Marge orders a subliminal weight loss tape for Homer.
-The company is out of weight loss tapes and sends him a vocabulary-enhancer tape instead, unbeknownst to Marge and the family.
-Homer falls asleep while listening to the tape.
-When he wakes up, he speaks a flowery, erudite English, but ends up eating more food than ever.
-Once he realizes he has gained rather than lost weight, Homer discards the tape and his vocabulary quickly returns to normal.